Plasmodium chabaudi: Lifecycle

 There is usually a high female-to-male ratio in mature infections but this inhibits transmission at low densities due to lack of any male partner at the beginning of a new infection.
 Therefore Reece et al., 2008 find P. chabaudi will bias toward a more even ratio at lower densities and when several clonal lineages are competing with each other in the same host.
 This is believed to generalize beyond this species, to all Plasmodium.

 Therapeutic uses

-P. chabaudi can reduce autoimmunity.
+Plasmodium chabaudi can reduce autoimmunity.
 Zinger et al., 2003 deliberately infected mice with the parasite and found reduced symptoms of autoimmunity.